labdaddy/KVM/KVM-setup.md

 #### KVM Setup
 - First step is check to make sure the processor supports virtualization.
-First way to check this: `lscpu | grep Virtualization` Should return something like: VT-x.
-Second way to check this: `egrep -c '(vmx|svm)' /proc/cpuinfo`.
+First way to check this: `lscpu | grep Virtualization` Should return something like: VT-x or AMD-V. Second way to check this: `egrep -c '(vmx|svm)' /proc/cpuinfo`.
 If the system returns 0 there is no onboard support for virtualization.
 Sorry.
 Need to buy a newer machine.
 If system returns 1 or greater you're aces.
 - Next update the system.
 Ubuntu: `sudo apt-get update` or Rhel/ CentOS: `sudo yum update`
 - Then install virtualization packages for the operating system you are working with and start creating VM's.
 - See distro specific instructions below.